inceptiongt/format_subtitle/README.md

 ## Summarize

-This is a TypeScript library that helps convert JSON subtitle files to SRT or MD format, specifically designed for YouTube's auto-translate feature.
+This is a TypeScript library that helps reorganize and clean up JSON subtitle files, converting them to SRT or MD format.
+It intelligently combines fragmented subtitle segments into complete sentences, making them more readable and suitable for YouTube's auto-translate feature.
+The tool analyzes subtitle timing and content to ensure proper sentence breaks and natural flow.
 It provides a simple command-line interface to transform subtitle files, making them compatible with YouTube's subtitle system or generating Markdown files with chapter titles.
 The tool is built using TSDX and supports various module formats including CJS, ESModules, and UMD.

 ## Command Line Usage